-Ties and cufflinks are not worn, likewise leather goods tend to deteriorate in the hot, humid conditions.
+Ties and cufflinks are not worn.
+Leather goods tend to deteriorate in the hot, humid conditions.
 Wool is not a tropical fabric.
 Gifts which are likely to offend public morality, which may, in certain circumstances, include alcohol.

-Acceptable gifts: aboriginal art and artefacts, desk sets, pens, pottery, diaries, books.
-For males - Akubra hats, Females - Australian jewellery, scarves, bags shawls.
+Acceptable gifts: aboriginal art and artefacts, desk sets, clocks, pens, pottery, diaries, books.
+For males - Akubra hats, signed sports jerseys (if not gifted previously).
+For females - Australian jewellery, scarves, bags shawls.